 In this work we analyze discrete-time arrival processes which we classify as transient, recurrent or intermediate, based on having finitely many events with probability one, zero or belonging to $(0,1)$, respectively.
 For instance, a discrete-time renewal process with defective IID waiting times is transient.
-We also consider the class of recurrent discrete-time renewal processes which are stopped (or absorbed) in the state visited at the first event of a further independent renewal process of transient or recurrent type.
-In the former case, the resulting process is of intermediate type, whilst, in the latter, it is transient.
-In particular, for the cases of defective and non defective geometrically-distributed absorbing time we perform a thorough analysis by deriving the discrete probability density function of the resulting processes, their moments together with their asymptotic behavior.
+We also consider the class of recurrent discrete-time renewal processes which are stopped (or absorbed) by an independent random variable, which may be defective.
+If the stopping time is defective, the resulting process is of intermediate type, otherwise it is transient.
+We investigate the rich dynamics arising from these three types of arrival processes, which seem to have widespread applications in random walks, anomalous transport and in a cross-disciplinary fields.
+In particular, for the cases of defective and non-defective geometrically-distributed absorbing time we conduct a thorough analysis by deriving the discrete probability density function of the resulting processes, their moments together with their asymptotic behavior.
 A similar analysis is done in the case of stopping times drawn from a discrete version of completely monotone distributions.
-To this end, we evoke a discrete variant of Bernstein's theorem.
-As a byproduct, we show that if a Bernoulli process is stopped by a further independent, possibly defective, Bernoulli process, then the resulting dynamics is non-Markovian, and so is the associated time-changed random walk.
+To this end, we evoke a discrete variant of Bernstein's theorem, see for instance \cite{jedidi}.
+As a byproduct, we show that if a Bernoulli process is stopped by a further independent, possibly defective, Bernoulli process, i.e. with geometric defective or non-defective stopping time then the resulting dynamics is non-Markovian, and so are the associated time-changed random walks.